Comparison between clay brick and AAC block in Bangladesh

 Modern chic

-Clay Brick and AAC Block: Which is better for Bangladesh?
+Clay brick and AAC block: Which one is better for Bangladesh?

 Other key benefits of AAC blocks: